Aaronmedhavi/Racing-Unity-Game/README.md

 <p align="justify">Implementation of basic post processing which includes bloom and color grading to increase visual fidelity and enhance the player experience without sacrificing any performance.</p>

 ## 📚 Features and Script
-- Engaging and smooth Driving
+- Engaging and Smooth Driving
-- Beautiful scenery
+- Beautiful Scenery
-- Stunning visuals
+- Stunning Visuals
 - Responsive controls and challenging tracks

 |  Script       | Description                                                  |